F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Pursuant to the Jeanne Clery Campus Safety Act ("Clery Act"), certain anonymous statistical information must be shared with the campus Public Safety.
 Annual Clery Act reporting to the U.S. Department of Education is required by educational institutions for particular offenses that have been reported at campus locations.
 The information contained in the Clery report tracks the number of Clery reportable offenses occurring at campus locations but does not include the names or any other identifying information about the persons involved in the incident.

-All University proceedings are conducted in compliance with the requirements of Title VI, Title VII, Title IX, the Jean Clery Campus Safety Act, VAWA, Stop Campus Hazing Act, FERPA, state and local law, and University policy.
+All University proceedings are conducted in compliance with the requirements of Title VI, Title VII, Title IX, the Jean Clery Campus Safety Act, VAWA, Stop Campus Hazing Act, FERPA, HIPPA, state and local law, and University policy.
 No information will be released from proceedings under the Policies or the Procedures except as required or permitted by law and University policy.
 The University reserves the right to notify the parents/guardians of dependent students regarding any conduct situation, particularly probation, loss of housing, suspension, and expulsion.

 VI.
 Counseling, Advocacy and Support Services